 There is a very small risk that the catheter could cause damage to the digestive system as it is inserted.
 However, this is very unlikely as the catheter is flexible and the doctors and nurses who carry out this test are very experienced.

 There is a very small chance that the salt levels in your child’s blood may be affected.
 This will be closely monitored throughout the test.
-If your child’s salt levels fall below the normal ranges, the test will be stopped.
+If your child’s salt levels fall below the normal ranges, the intravenous fluids will be changed to correct this.

 How long will it take to get the results?